Lineup: Ivar Bjørnson (guitar), Grutle Kjellson (vocal & bass), Cato Bekkevold (drums), Håkon Vinje (keyboard & vocal), Ice Dale (solo guitar)

 Enslaved continued to tour Norway, Europe and North America – and in 2012 they inked a worldwide deal with leading label Nuclear Blast Records.
 This all resulted in Enslaved’s groundbreaking 2012-album “Riitiir”, followed up throughout 2013 – with North American and European tours, and of course more festival appearances around the world.
 It also became the year when Enslaved finally made its way down under to Australia, a highly memorable and successful endeavor.
 2014 were set to be the year when Enslaved took yet another step up, out, forward and whatever directions there are.
 The year started with supporting Amon Amarth.
 Then the summer and autumn saw the delivery of two highly public commissioned pieces in Norway, and the recording a new album.
 2015 was one of the band’s busiest years; festivals were being played en masse, Enslaved’s own Ivar Bjørnson curated Roadburn 2015 (where Ivar and the band were involved in no less than four performances), and the new album “In Times” and its accompanying tours has set a new precedence for what progressive Extreme Metal can be.
 True Norwegian Innovation, in short.

 2016 was the band’s 25th anniversary – which the band celebrated with tours, festivals and special 2- and 3-night shows (where sets were based on divisions of songs by timeline).
 It was also the year when debut “Vikingligr Veldi” and collection of rare material “The Sleeping Gods” was released through By Norse Music (co-owned by Ivar Bjørnson).
 At the end of the year, longtime keyboard Herbrand retired as a performing musician.
-The train that is Enslaved does not stop for anything though, and their new album “E” will be released in 2017.
+The train that is Enslaved does not stop for anything though, and their new album “E” was released in 2017, with subsequent touring in Europe.